apostolchristi/Calculator/README.md

 # Calculator

 Hi, this is my first project.
-This is Calculator with the basic functions, created with JavaFX
+This is a Calculator with the basic functions, created with JavaFX

 Project it's on initial stage, so i'm still working on.
 Updates are comming...